joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/08/nyregion/flooding-subways-nyc.html?searchResultPosition=1

 **Home of the Polka Hall of Fame**\
-`Robin Weintraub whirls us around the dance floor.`\
+`Robyn Weintraub whirls us around the dance floor.`\
 https://nytimes.com/2021/07/08/crosswords/daily-puzzle-2021-07-09.html?searchResultPosition=2

 **Citing the Delta Variant, Pfizer Will Pursue Booster Shots and a New Vaccine**\